Keevin16/Polimi-Notes/09 - Columnar Databases/👁️ cap 9 - Cassandra.md

-[[👁️ cap 9 - Cassandra]] is a [[Columnar databases]] management system designed to handle large volumes of data across multiple commodity servers.
+[[👁️ cap 9 - Cassandra]] is a [[Columnar databases]] management system highly scalable, high-performance distributed database designed to handle large amounts of data, providing high availability with no single point of failure.

 [[Cassandra Structure]] ---  How component are organized [[Cassandra Architecture]] --- Overall design of the system (Structure + Behavior)